GodFirst25/BeRealClone/README.md

 **BeRealClone** is an app that ...
 [TODO]

-Time spent: **X** hours spent in total
+Time spent: **8** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users see an app icon in the home screen and a styled launch screen.
+- [✅] Users see an app icon in the home screen and a styled launch screen.
-- [ ] User can register a new account
+- [✅] User can register a new account
-- [ ] User can log in with newly created account
+- [✅] User can log in with newly created account
-- [ ] App has a feed of posts when user logs in
+- [✅] App has a feed of posts when user logs in
-- [ ] User can upload a new post which takes in a picture from photo library and an optional caption
+- [✅] User can upload a new post which takes in a picture from photo library and an optional caption
-- [ ] User is able to logout
+- [✅] User is able to logout

 The following **optional** features are implemented: